StephenGenovese91/MrElsewhere/README.md

 - 👋 Hi, I’m @MrElsewhere
 - 👀 I’m interested in ...
 Systems Programming
 - 🌱 I’m currently learning ...
-Rust, TypeScript, Javascript frameworks (vuejs, nestjs w/ TypeORM)
+Rust, TypeScript, Javascript frameworks (vue, nest, etc.)
 - 💞️ I’m looking to collaborate on ...
 Anything and Everything.
 Really want to start finding some practical applications for the code I've been writing
 - 📫 How to reach me ... unreachable atm